vesoft-inc/nebula/.github/pull_request_template.md

 #### Checklist：
 - [ ] Documentation affected （Please add the label if documentation needs to be modified.)
-- [ ] Incompatible （If it is incompatible, please describe it and label it.）
+- [ ] Incompatible （If it is incompatible, please describe it and add corresponding label.）
 - [ ] Need to cherry-pick （If need to cherry-pick to some branches, please label the destination version(s).)
-- [ ] Performance regression: Consumes more CPU
-- [ ] Performance regression: Consumes more Memory
+- [ ] Performance impacted: Consumes more CPU/Memory

 #### Release notes：